code42/code42cli/README.md

 ## Security Data and Alerts

-Using the CLI, you can query for security events and alerts send them to three possible destination types:
+Using the CLI, you can query for security events and alerts and send them to three possible destination types:

 * stdout
 * A file